Aribert Heim: Mauthausen concentration camp

-Later service
+Military career

 From February 1942, Heim served in the 6th SS Mountain Division Nord in northern Finland, especially in Oulu's hospitals as an SS doctor.
 His service continued until at least October 1942.

 On 15 March 1945, Heim was captured by US soldiers and sent to a camp for prisoners of war.
 He would remain imprisoned for a two-and-a-half year period.
 But while Heim's former colleague, Erich Wasicky, and dozens of others were tried and executed in the Mauthausen-Gusen camp trials, Heim was never prosecuted (his files having been altered by someone to remove all reference to Mauthausen, instead stating he had been on a different SS assignment).
 In December 1947, he was released and worked as a gynecologist at Baden-Baden until his disappearance in 1962; he had telephoned his home and was told that the police were waiting for him.
 Having been questioned on previous occasions, he surmised the reason (an international warrant for his arrest had been in place since that date) and went into hiding.
 According to his son, Rüdiger Heim, he drove through France and Spain onward to Morocco, moving finally to Egypt via Libya.
 Heim continued to collect and live off the rents owed to him from an apartment block that he owned until 1979, when German authorities confiscated the property.